The Punta Gorda Connection

 According to one source, Edison said “Operators like you and me are not made, they have to be born.”

-Miss Billy was pleased by the adulation of Edison and looked forward to his visits.
+Miss Willie was pleased by the adulation of Edison and looked forward to his visits.
 Besides the flattery of his attention, she was intrigued by the fact that Edison always seemed to be wearing the same gray suit “which the train trip had done nothing for whatsoever.”

 Edison had a connection with the second bridge built over Charlotte Harbor on the Tamiami Trail at Punta Gorda.
 The first bridge built across the harbor was opened in early July of 1921.
 The bridge was poorly built, and the concrete was made mostly of beach sand and harbor water with inferior concrete.
 Salt in the mixture eventually eroded the reinforcing rods and large chunks of concrete broke away from the structure over a short period of time.
 Because of this and increasing automobile traffic, a second bridge was needed.